Stable ALS Approximation in the TT-Format for Rank-Adaptive Tensor Completion: Stable Alternating Least Squares Microsteps for Tensor Completion

-where $\gammaL, \gammaR$ are scalings that only depend on the proportions of the representation, to be specified by Lemma \ref{retafu}. \end{definition} It is easy to see that $\Delta \N$ does not influence the minimizer, so we omit it from now on.
-It should further be noted that $\mathbb{V}_{\omega}$ does not depend on the unknown $\widetilde{\N}$.
+where $\gammaL, \gammaR$ are scalings that only depend on the proportions of the representation, to be specified by Lemma \ref{retafu}. \end{definition} As in the matrix case, $\Delta \N$ does not influence the minimizer, so we omit it from now on.
+It should further be noted that $\mathbb{V}_{\omega}$ does \textbf{not} depend on the unknown $\widetilde{\N}$.
+The scalings $s_1$, $s_2$ will become relevant in Section \ref{sec:backtod} in order to achieve a similar effect as in Remark \ref{constants_matrices}.